Blog writers for hire are a dime a dozen.

 Now, start reaching out.
 This is a recent LinkedIn message we received.
 And that’s all it took to get the ball rolling.

-Your odds of finding awesome (read: not cheap) writers goes up tremendously.
+Your odds of finding an awesome (read: not cheap) professional blog writer goes up tremendously.
 But it also requires a lot more manual work on your part.

 It also assumes you know what you’re looking for.
 You can spot talent.
 And you have a legit strategy in place so that the mercenary can easily hit the ground running.